Terri Runnels: Video Releases

+Television

 Personal life

 Boatright grew up in Florida.
 She grew up as a Southern Baptist, but later became non-denominational.
 Runnels has worked with various charities, including the Make-a-Wish Foundation, Big Brothers Big Sisters of America, Boys & Girls Clubs of America, Children's Miracle Network, and Hermie & Elliott Sadler Foundation and Fit Kids Marathon.

 She dated Brian Pillman in 1990 while they were both in WCW.
 In 1993, she married Dustin Runnels, whom she met while they were both working for WCW, taking his last name as her own.
 They have a daughter, Dakota, who was born in 1994.
-Dustin Runnels' strained relationship with his father Dusty Rhodes caused problems in their marriage, and Terri alleges that Dusty spread rumors about her that included infidelity and gold-digging.
+Dustin Runnels's strained relationship with his father Dusty Rhodes caused problems in their marriage, and Terri alleges that Dusty spread rumors about her that included infidelity and gold-digging.
 The couple divorced in 1999 after six years of marriage.
 Years after the divorce, they were able to have a "better relationship".
 In 2003, she began a relationship with Tyree Clowe, a US soldier 15 years her junior.
 The couple remained together for over five years.

 Terri began dating former professional wrestler New Jack in 2009.
 Jack professed his love for her in an interview with host Fat Man After Dark on the Future Endeavors wrestling radio show and described some of the pitfalls, even today, of a mixed-race relationship.
 As of July 2011, the couple was no longer together.

 In August 2011, a Florida judge ordered Jack to stop selling nude and bloody photographs of Runnels.
 Runnels filed suit, accusing Jack of making libelous comments about her and requested that a court ban him from distributing sexually-explicit photographs of her.
 Jack said that he took the photos, that they belonged to him and that he should be free to pass them on to whoever he pleases.
 A judge in Sanford, Florida, temporarily banned Jack from distributing photographs of Runnels ahead of a hearing.

 On May 29, 2019, Runnels was arrested in Hillsborough County, Florida, and charged with felony possession of a firearm after bringing a loaded gun into the Tampa International Airport.
 She was later released on $2,000 bond and posted a video to her Twitter page, explaining her side of the incident.
 In June 2019, the charges against Runnels were dropped.